Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Implementation Details of HRM

 After obtaining $z_{H}^{N}$, a linear Q-head produces scalars

-An $\varepsilon$-greedy rule decides whether to halt; if continuation is chosen, $z^{i+1}=z_{H}^{N}$ is fed into the next segment without extra parameters.
+A greedy rule decides whether to halt; if continuation is chosen, $z^{i+1}=z_{H}^{N}$ is fed into the next segment without extra parameters.

-\subsection{Mapping to the main-text notation}
+\subsection{Mapping to the Main-text Notation}

-The abstract operator $\mathcal{F}(\cdot)$ in Equation~\ref{forward_z} of the main paper realises the entire $N\!\times\!
+The abstract operator $\mathcal{F}(\cdot)$ in \cref{forward_z} of the main paper realizes the entire $N\!\times\!
 T$ hierarchy described above; $z^{i}$ corresponds to $z_{H}^{0}$ entering the segment, and $z^{i+1}$ corresponds to $z_{H}^{N}$ exiting it.
+The operator $\mathcal{F}(\cdot)$ is applied $M$ (default $M=16$) times as the outer loop (described in \cref{forward_pass}).
 All low-level dynamics are encapsulated inside $\mathcal{F}$, so the simplified description remains functionally identical to the original HRM.